noec764/erpnext/docs/dooks/customize-dooks/articles/field-types.md

 - Text Editor

 Text Editor is text field.
 It has text-formatting options.
-In Dooks, this field is generally used for defining Terms and Conditions.
+In Dokie, this field is generally used for defining Terms and Conditions.

 {next}